Tim Kilroy

 🌳 Conversation Decision Tree

-If she says "We're not really looking for help right now": → Respond with: "Totally get it.
+If he says "We're not really looking for help right now": → Respond with: "Totally get it.
 Can I ask -- when you say 'not right now,' is that because things are going well, or because you've got bigger fires to put out first?" → Then pivot to: "What would have to change for this to become a priority?"

-If she brings up pricing: → Say: "Happy to get into that.
+If he brings up pricing: → Say: "Happy to get into that.
 Before I do -- based on what you've told me, I want to make sure I'm recommending the right thing.
 Can I ask: what does success look like for you in the next 90 days?
 That'll help me figure out exactly what makes sense." → Then redirect to: Impact Exploration

-If she goes quiet or gives short answers: → Try: "I notice you got quiet on that one.
+If he goes quiet or gives short answers: → Try: "I notice you got quiet on that one.
 Sometimes that means I hit something real.
 What's going on in your head right now?" → If still deflecting: "Totally fine if this isn't the right time.
 But I'm curious -- what made you take this call in the first place?"

 🔮 What They'll Google After This Call